LongPotato/Cal_Perly/README.md

 # Cal Perly

-Cal Perly provides students at Cal Pomona Pomona a quick access to class schedule, class information and an easy way to read the news around the campus.
+Cal Perly provides students at Cal Poly Pomona a quick access to class schedule, class information and an easy way to read the news around the campus.

 Visit it at [calperly.tk](http://35.161.75.220:3000)